-How to Change the MySQL Timeout on a Server
+Change the MySQL timeout on a server

-wait_timeout value can help to avoid hitting
+wait_timeout value helps you avoid

-Log in to your server using SSH.
+Log in to your server by using Secure Shell® (SSH).

-sudo vi /etc/my.cnf
+$ sudo vi /etc/my.cnf

 wait_timeout = 28800 interactive_timeout = 28800

-wait_timeoutis normal and is the best practice.
+wait_timeoutis a normal best practice.

 wait_timeoutif the application abandoned the connection.
-If you do have reporting jobs that will do longer local processing while in a transaction, you might consider having such jobs issue
+If you do have reporting jobs that do longer local processing while in a transaction, you might consider having such jobs issue

 set session wait_timeout=3600upon connecting.